 Follow Sam on Twitter.

 Marchu Girma is a campaigner advocating for the rights of refugee and asylum seeking women.
-She works as the grassroots coordinator for Women for Refugee Women and is passionate about empowering refugees and asylum seeking women to speak up about their experiences, and enabling them to use their voices for change.
+She works as the Grassroots Director for Women for Refugee Women and is passionate about empowering refugees and asylum seeking women to speak up about their experiences, and enabling them to use their voices for change.
 As part of her role at Women for Refugee Women, Marchu has co-authored research reports, delivered training, and helps to maintain refugee women’s networks around the country.
 In 2017 Marchu was invited by UN Women to speak at their annual Commission on the Status of Women conference at the UN headquarters in New York.

 Anja has extensive experience of working with refugee community organisations in London, including in previous roles at the Scarman Trust and the East London Community Foundation.

 Gemma previously worked in policy roles for the Detention Advice Service and the Criminal Justice Alliance.
 She is currently studying part-time for a PhD at Birkbeck, University of London, researching the sentencing of non-British citizens convicted of criminal offences.

 Liz was the UK Director of the South Eastern territory for the British Red Cross, responsible for the range of services provided in London and the South East, which included support